Restoring cosmological concordance with early dark energy and massive neutrinos?: Datasets and methodology

 \section{Datasets and methodology}

 We use \textit{Planck} 2018 CMB temperature, polarization, and lensing measurements, combining the \texttt{Plik TTTEEE}, \texttt{lowl}, \texttt{lowE}, and \texttt{lensing} likelihoods~\citep{Planck:2019nip}.
-We add the joint pre-reconstruction full-shape (FS) plus post-reconstruction BAO likelihood for the \textit{BOSS} DR12 galaxies~\citep[see][]{Ivanov:2019pdj,Philcox:2020vvt}.\footnote{In future work we will study the impact of updates in the window function~\citep{Beutler:2021eqq}.
-We do not expect a big impact on our constraints, which are driven by the BAO scale.} The FS measurements include both the monopole and quadrupole moments.
-We do not include a distance ladder $H_0$ prior to not bias $H_0$ towards high values~\citep[see also][]{Efstathiou:2021ocp}, and similarly we do not add WL data.
+We add the joint pre-reconstruction full-shape (FS) plus post-reconstruction BAO likelihood for the BOSS DR12 galaxies~\citep[see][]{Ivanov:2019pdj,Philcox:2020vvt}.\footnote{In future work we will study the impact of updates in the modeling of the window function~\citep{Beutler:2021eqq}.
+We do not expect a big impact on our constraints, which are driven by the BAO scale.} The cross-covariance between FS and BAO is fully taken into account in the likelihood.
+The FS measurements include both the monopole and quadrupole moments.
+We do not include a distance ladder $H_0$ prior to not bias $H_0$ towards high values~\citep[see also][]{Efstathiou:2021ocp}.

 We consider a 10-parameter EDE+$M_{\nu}$ model where, besides the 6 $\Lambda$CDM parameters, $M_{\nu}$ and 3 EDE parameters ($f_{\rm EDE}$, $\log_{10}z_c$, and $\theta_i$, fixing $n=3$) are varied.
-The neutrino mass spectrum is modelled following the degenerate approximation, sufficiently accurate for the precision of current data~\citep{Vagnozzi:2017ovm,Archidiacono:2020dvx}.
+The neutrino mass spectrum is modelled following the degenerate approximation, sufficiently accurate for the precision of current data~\citep{Vagnozzi:2017ovm,Giusarma:2018jei,RoyChoudhury:2019hls,Archidiacono:2020dvx,Tanseri:2022zfe}.
 For comparison, we also consider 3 related models: 9-parameter EDE ($M_{\nu}=0.06\,{\rm eV}$), 7-parameter $\Lambda$CDM+$M_{\nu}$ ($f_{\rm EDE}=0$), and the standard 6-parameter $\Lambda$CDM.